KevinWis/KevinWis/README.md

 💡 &nbsp;I like to use technology to build solutions.\
 🎓 &nbsp;I'm currently studying Software Engineering at Kenzie Academy.\
-🌱 &nbsp;I'm I'm always learning new technologies in both front-end and back-end, as well as always trying to bring art and tech together.\
+🌱 &nbsp;I'm always learning new technologies in both front-end and back-end, as well as always trying to bring art and tech together.\
 ✍️ &nbsp;In my free time I focus on learning about game development, art and design.\
 💬 &nbsp;Feel free to get in touch with me if anything about me made you interested.\
 ✉️ &nbsp;You can send me an email at kevinwischneski@gmail.com!
 I'll answer as soon as I can.